Interfering Josephson diode effect in Ta2Pd3Te5 asymmetric edge interferometer: Abstract

 \section{Abstract}

 \textbf{ Edge states in topological systems have attracted great interest due to their robustness and linear dispersions.
-Here a superconducting-proximitized edge interferometer is engineered on a topological insulator Ta$_{2}$Pd$_{3}$Te$_{5}$ with asymmetric edges to realize the interfering Josephson diode effect (JDE), which hosts many advantages, such as the high efficiency as much as 73\% at tiny applied magnetic fields with an ultra-low switching power around picowatt, and a giant interfering magnetochiral anisotropy with a maximal coefficient $\gamma$ = $1.2 \times 10^{9}$ T$^{-1}$A$^{-1}$.
+Here a superconducting-proximitized edge interferometer is engineered on a topological insulator Ta$_{2}$Pd$_{3}$Te$_{5}$ with asymmetric edges to realize the interfering Josephson diode effect (JDE), which hosts many advantages, such as the high efficiency as much as 73\% at tiny applied magnetic fields with an ultra-low switching power around picowatt.
 As an important element to induce such JDE, the second-order harmonic in the current-phase relation is also experimentally confirmed by half-integer Shapiro steps.
-This edge interferometer offers a novel and effective method to enhance the overall performance of JDE and magnetochiral anisotropy, and boosts great potential applications for future superconducting quantum devices. }
+The interfering JDE is also accompanied by the antisymmetric second harmonic transport, which indicates the corresponding asymmetry in the interferometer, as well as the polarity of JDE.
+This edge interferometer offers an effective method to enhance the performance of JDE, and boosts great potential applications for future superconducting quantum devices. }